 dealing with aviation medicine.
 AMI’s professional capabilities, diagnostic equipment and hospital capacity make it one of the most advanced facilities of its type in Europe.
 On June 18, 2007, AMI was certified by the Directorate of civilian airforce Aero Medical Center number 001and has the authority to issue certificates for performing medical examinations by authorized aviation personnel in accordance with S-JAR-FCL-3 (Joint Aviation Requirements - Flight Crew Licensing).

 Military Medical Teams in Peacekeeping Missions

-Active participation of military healthcare services in both peacekeeping operations and Ministry of Defence and Serbian Armed Forces international activities represents one of the most important aspects of international cooperation.
+Active participation of military healthcare services in both peacekeeping operations and the Ministry of Defence and Serbian Armed Forces international activities represent one of the most important aspects of international cooperation.
 Military physicians along with entire medical staff consider peacekeeping missions as the opportunity to make professional and personal improvement.
-They work together and share experience with the other foreign colleagues, acquiring that way important skills for further professional development but also the ones involving personal level.
+They work together and share the experience with the other foreign colleagues, acquiring that way important skills for further professional development but also the ones involving personal level.

-For several years, numerous medical teams represent Serbian Ministry of Defence in peacekeeping missions assigned by United Nation and European Union:
+For several years, numerous medical teams represent Serbian Ministry of Defence in peacekeeping missions assigned by the United Nation and European Union:

-EU mission - EUTM Somalia / Federal Republic of Somalia
+EU Mission - EUTM Somalia / Federal Republic of Somalia